 * Career Record: 40-5, 33 KO

-After turning pro, Corrales won his first 33 fights, 30 coming by way of knockout.
-On October 23, 1999, he won the IBF super featherweight title by defeating the previously unbeaten Roberto Garcia.
-He defended it four times including a marquee win against Angel Manfredy that ended with a third round KO.
+In 1999 he won the IBF Super Featherweight title by defeating the previously unbeaten Roberto Garcia.
+He defended it four times including a marquee win against Angel Manfredy that ended with a third round knockout.

-On January 20, 2001, Diego hit the world spotlight in facing pound for pound great Floyd Mayweather.
-Both were undefeated in one of the most anticipated match ups of all time.
-Corrales lost that bout but he quickly regrouped with four consecutive victories.
-He had two battles with Joe Casamoyer.
-The second was a wild split decision victory.
-He then knocked out four time World Champion, Acelino Freitas, who came into the bout 35-0.
+Diego hit the world spotlight in facing pound for pound great Floyd Mayweather Jr. Both were undefeated in one of the most anticipated match ups of all time.
+Diego lost that bout but he quickly regrouped with four consecutive victories.
+He had three battles with Joel Casamoyer.
+The second fight was a wild split decision victory for Diego.
+He then faced 4-time World Champion, Acelino Freitas, who came into the bout 35-0.
+Diego knocked him out.